Modern Decor Ideas for Your Small Living Room

 Remember that time you visited a house of mirrors and your reflection went on forever?
 This same principle can be applied to your home.
 Like other small living room ideas, this approach is less about decor and more about tricking the eye.
 Since mirrors create the illusion of depth and reflect light, a small space will appear both bigger and brighter.
 Consider placing a mirror near a window to reflect outside light in, like the Beau mirror with its sophisticated leather detailing.
 Not only is it a statement piece in and of itself, it’s over six feet tall, which helps to add height to the room.

 Place another mirror on an adjacent wall, like the Oscuro, to reflect a focal point in the room.
 The brushed brass-coloured finish adds a contemporary feel, while the small shelf and hooks offer additional storage without taking up floor space.

 Harness those 10-foot ceilings you fell in love with.
-Custom floor-to-ceiling bookshelves make a bold statement, but they’re not always possible, especially in a rental.
-Alternatively, opt for a tall, elegant unit like the Archive walnut bookshelf to display your prized novel collection as well as favorite knickknacks and heirlooms.
+Contemporary, floor-to-ceiling, bookshelves make a bold statement, but they’re not always possible, especially in a rental.
+Alternatively, opt for a tall, elegant unit like the walnut Archive bookshelf to display your prized novel collection as well as favorite knickknacks and heirlooms.